Viw Magazine

 How biltong and jerky are made today

-Although both biltong and jerky are dried meats, they have distinctly different textures and flavours that set them apart from each other.
+Although both biltong and premium beef jerky are dried meats, they have distinctly different textures and flavours that set them apart from each other.
 This is because they are prepared using different key ingredients and drying methods.

 Biltong is made using lean or fatty cuts of meat that have been soaked in a marinade of vinegar and various spices.
 They are hung up as a whole steak to dry for about a week or two.
 The slow process of curing while drying retains more moisture in the centre, making the end product a lot juicier than jerky.
 Biltong is sliced after the whole steak is dry.